About Illinois Bicentennial

 August 4, 2018 – Springfield, IL

 Truman Whistle Stop 1948

 To celebrate the Illinois Bicentennial in 2018 and to spark curiosity about Illinois history and its implications for our state’s present and future, Illinois Humanities, in partnership with the Illinois State Historical Society, launched Forgotten Illinois.

 Why We’re Doing It

 The core question to which this program responds is, “What can lesser-known features of Illinois history tell us about the ever-evolving identity of our state?”
 By shedding light on chapters of our history that are significant despite their obscurity, and by using media and digital storytelling platforms to make them widely accessible, Forgotten Illinois intends to engage numerous partners throughout the state in feeding curiosity about the many facets that comprise Illinois’s complex identity.

 Illinois Humanities will administer this grants program, while the Illinois State Historical Society will help to publicize the opportunity to apply as widely as possible, evaluate and select proposals, and disseminate the products of this initiative.

 Road Scholars Speakers Bureau Bicentennial Edition

-This season is devoted to the exploration of Illinois with over 40 presentations by 30 speakers on all aspects of Illinois history and culture, including: Native American tribes, African immigrant communities, Civil War generals, post-World War II Republican congressmen, patchwork quilting, skyscraper design, and more coming to a library or community center near you.
+The 2018 season was devoted to the exploration of Illinois with over 40 presentations by 30 speakers on all aspects of Illinois history and culture, including: Native American tribes, African immigrant communities, Civil War generals, post-World War II Republican congressmen, patchwork quilting, skyscraper design, and more coming to a library or community center near you.